buildpacks/rfcs/text/0000-stack-buildpacks.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

+- Do we want (or need) a `CNB_STACK_TYPE` env var so that a stack buildpack can behave differently on each part of the stack?
 - Should the stackpack's detect have read-only access to the app?
     - This would likely be driven by a stackpack that does not provide mixins, but instead dynamically contributes to the build plan based on the contents of the app source code.
 I don't know if we have a use case for this, but I can imaging a buildpack that reads environment variables as input to some function.
 - Should stackpacks be able to define per-stack mixins?
     - We could support a top-level `mixins` array, and allow refinements under `[[stacks]] mixins`.
 If we do this, we need to distinguish between provided and required mixins (at least under `[[stacks]]`).
-    - If buildpacks can require mixins from `bin/detect`, the stackpack could use this mechanism to require per-stack mixins.
+    - If userspace buildpacks can require mixins from `bin/detect`, the stackpack could use this mechanism to require per-stack mixins.
-- Should we use regex to match mixins?

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes